OSCAR A. BRANDT

 Stephen A. D. Glasscock was born in 1860 in Arnettsville, Monongalia, West Virginia to Daniel and Prudence (Michael) Glasscock.
 He came to Bellingham in 1901 from St. John, Kansas and founded the Washington Grocery company on Railroad avenue.

 On December 13, 1915 Stephen A. D. Glasscock was fatally injured by being struck by the elevator at the Washington Grocery company's building.
-Mr. Glasscock had recieved an inquiry over the long distance telephone as to whether he had certain goods in stock.
+Mr. Glasscock had received an inquiry over the long distance telephone as to whether he had certain goods in stock.
 He went to the elevator shaft and, leaning over the railing that guards its entrance, called out to the clerk in the basement below.
 He apparently did not notice the descending elevator.
 The bottom of the elevator struck him on the back of the head and pinned his head between the car and the gate over which he was leaning.

 At the time of his death he was president of the Bellingham Candy company as well as president of the Washington Grocery company.
 He had served as a trustee of the Chamber of Commerce and was a member of the Masonic Lodge.